spencertipping/nfu/sql.md

   -- a table called `t` with a first-field index.
 - if `schema` is `_`, nfu looks at the first 20 lines of data and infers one, generating column names `f0`, `f1`, ..., `fN-1`.
-- if `query` is `_`, nfu drops data into the table and prints a pseudofile that will read all of the table's data.
-Otherwise the query is executed, the data is printed, and nfu will drop the table.
+- if `query` is `_`, nfu prints a `sql:` pseudofile that will read the whole table.
+Otherwise the query is executed and the results printed as TSV.

 Queries are subject to SQL shorthand expansion; you can use `--expand-sql` to see the result.
 (All shorthands begin with `%`.)